<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Click to tweet from the Chaser blog - button

-This flexibility is especially important for companies that deal with larger value invoices, as installment agreements give you better visibility on when that cash is coming in, and can smooth out your cash flow for easier planning and forecasting.
+This flexibility is vital for companies that deal with big-ticket customer purchases, as instalment agreements give you better visibility on when that cash is coming in and can smooth out your cash flow for easier planning and forecasting.

-Particularly when your clients are in a financial rough patch, offering them flexible payment plans in this time of difficulty can also help to build trust and strengthen relationships with clients.
-By being able to offer a payment plan that meets the customer's needs, businesses show that they are willing to work with their clients, rather than against them.
-This can often lead to better customer retention rates and more repeat business in the future.
+When your clients are in a financial rough patch, offering them flexible plans in this time of difficulty can also help build trust and strengthen relationships with clients.
+By providing consumer financing that meets the customer's needs, businesses show that they are willing to work with their clients rather than against them, which can often lead to better customer retention rates and more repeat business in the future.

-Simply put, being able to offer a level of payment flexibility increases the chances of you receiving payment in full and on time because the client is more likely to be able to afford it.
-This can often save you time and money in chasing payment for outstanding invoices, which would otherwise have been late or not paid at all.
+Simply put, offering payment flexibility increases your chances of receiving payment in full and on time because the client is more likely to afford it.
+This can save you time and money in chasing payment for outstanding invoices, which would otherwise have been late or unpaid.

-You don't need to jump straight to offering an installment plan as soon as an invoice becomes overdue.
-In fact, payment plans should only be used as a last resort and offered when all other options have been exhausted.
+You don't need to jump straight to offering an instalment plan as soon as an invoice becomes overdue.
+Customer payment plans should only be used as a last resort and provided when all other options have been exhausted.
+The buy now, pay later (BNPL) approach can be risky when you are a small business, leaving a high chance of reduced cash flow if many customers delay payment by paying for a larger item over time.

-The first step in getting any overdue invoice paid is to proactively and politely chase your customer through email reminders.
-If that doesn't work, the payment plan represents another option before writing off the debt or turning to debt collectors.
+The first step in getting any overdue invoice paid upfront is proactively and politely chasing your customer through email reminders.
+If that doesn't work, customer financing represents another option before writing off the debt or turning to third-party companies for debt collection.

 An example schedule for when to offer a payment plan might look like this: